juliourena/juliourena.github.io/_posts/2018-7-24-AV-Evasion-Converting-PowerEmpire-Stage-1-to-CSharp-EN.md

 There's a lot more to discover for PowerShell Empire, but for me this was a good start.
 I have been using PowerEmpire for almost 6 months and I didn't know all this stuff.

-The project is in my GitHub.
+The project is in my [GitHub](https://github.com/juliourena/plaintext/blob/master/PowerEmpire/PSEmpireStage1.cs).

+**God bless you!**

+**Serving Christ is not a task, but a relationship.
+Friends of God.
+Jn 15:15**